Name suffix

-A name suffix in the Western English-language naming tradition, follows a person's surname (last name) and provides additional information about the person.
+A name suffix, in the Western English-language naming tradition, follows a person's surname (last name) and provides additional information about the person.
 Post-nominal letters indicate that the individual holds a position, educational degree, accreditation, office, or honor (e.g. "PhD", "CCNA", "OBE").
 Other examples include generational designations like "Sr." and "Jr." and "I", "II", "III", etc.

 Post-nominal letters

 Academic

 Academic suffixes indicate the degree earned at a college or university.
-These include bachelor's degrees (AB, BA, BS, BE, BFA, BTech, LLB, BSc, etc.), master's degrees (MA, MS, MFA, LLM, MLA, MBA, MSc, MEng etc.), professional doctorates (JD, MD, DO, PharmD, DMin, etc.), and academic doctorates (PhD, EdD, DPhil, DBA, LLD, EngD, etc.)
+These include bachelor's degrees (AB, BA, BS, BE, BFA, BTech, LLB, BSc, etc.), master's degrees (MA, MS, MFA, LLM, MLA, MBA, MSc, MEng etc.), professional doctorates (JD, MD, DO, PharmD, DMin, etc.), and academic doctorates (PhD, EdD, DPhil, DBA, LLD, EngD, etc).
+Primarily in Europe (via a process known as habilitation), academic doctorates senior to that of a PhD are administered; successful graduates use the terminal suffix "habil." - from the Latin Doctor habilitatus - or variations thereof.

 In the case of doctorates, normally either the prefix (e.g. "Dr" or "Atty") or the suffix (see examples above) is used, but not both.
 In the United States, the suffix is the preferred format (thus allowing differentiation between types of doctorate) in written documentation.